FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 The users can follow the info in this repo to build their own schema for their experiment :thumbsup:.

-Each folder contains four categories of files, the user can try to drag and drop them in the upload page in nomad ([https://nomad-lab.eu/](https://nomad-lab.eu/)), they will be automatically parsed to create an "Entry" containing your experiment:
+Each folder contains four categories of files, the user can try to drag and drop the first three categories in the upload page in nomad ([https://nomad-lab.eu/](https://nomad-lab.eu/)), they will be automatically parsed to create an "Entry" containing the experimental data in a structured fashion:

 * schema file: it defines the structure that will host your data.
   The schema file has **.schema.archive.yaml** extension.